michaellgans/holbertonschool-printf/README.md

 		tools we used were variadic functions, pointers, structures and typedef.

 *********************************
-# Why did we create this project...
+# why did we create this project...

 		- We wanted to teach ourselves how to create our own function by taking the printf function and making it our own.
 This is surface level recreation of printf where we